 You are here

-My research interests include mathematical physics, algebraic geometry and representation theory.
+My research interests include representation theory, algebraic geometry, homological algebra, and mathematical physics.
 I am particularly interested in various interactions between these fields.
-Some of my recent work is related to noncommutative geometry, integrable systems, differential operators on algebraic varieties, representation theory of Cherednik algebras, and the theory of invariants of finite reflection groups.
+Some of my recent work is related to derived algebraic geometry, algebraic homotopy theory and their applications in representation theory and low-dimensional topology.

 Representation homology of spaces and higher Hochschild homology (with A. C. Ramadoss and Wai-kit Yeung)